 WHO CAN PICK UP

-- Those who are not immediate relatives but have a personal or property right interest in the record must present a letter or document from the office or agency that needs the death certificate.
+- Individuals (or their duly authorized agents) with a personal or property right interest in the records AND with present/enclose a letter or document from the office agency that needs the death certificate

 HOW TO OBTAIN